saracoglum98/fu27soma-ma/README.md

 This code block will install dependencies, and prepare the operating system.

 The default configraution will use CPU only for LLM inference.
 If the host machine is a GPU enabled machine, you will have to edit the configuration file accordingly.
 Using `nano config.yaml`, or another method, change the `type: cpu` to `type: gpu`.
 If you want to do LLM inference on CPU only, you can skip this step.
-If you want to do further configuration for each microservice, you can have a look at `.env` and `Dockerfile` files for each layer under `layers` folder.
+If you want to do further configuration for each microservice, you can have a look at `.env` file and `Dockerfile` files for each layer under `layers` folder.
 However, this is not suggested unless you know what you are doing.

 You can use `manage.sh` script to manage the codebase. run `./manage.sh help` and you will see the available options.
 ```